-If you sometimes feel nervous while driving, youíre not alone.
-A survey of British motorists carried out by the Telegraph and Aviva found that 23 per cent of those polled said they occasionally feel anxious behind the wheel.
+If you sometimes experience driving anxiety while behind the wheel, you wouldn’t be alone.
+A survey of British motorists carried out by the Telegraph and Aviva found that 23 per cent of those polled said they occasionally feel anxious behind the wheel!

-While having too much confidence as a driver can cause its own problems, lacking self-assurance makes getting from A to B stressful and difficult - and if it affects your concentration and judgement, it can put you and other road users at increased risk.
+While having too much confidence as a driver can cause its own problems, lacking self-assurance makes getting from A to B stressful and difficult.
+What’s more, if it affects your concentration and judgement, driving anxiety can put you and other road users at increased risk.

 Lots of people experience a degree of fear while driving.
 For some, anxiety is tied to very specific situations, such as suffering a loss of control or driving at high speeds, in difficult weather conditions or at night.
 Travelling in unfamiliar places can also trigger fear, as can driving alongside big vehicles like lorries or buses.